Azure/azure-functions-on-container-apps/samples/ACAKindfunctionapp/README.md

 ## 2. Template Structure

 The provided `main.bicep` template does the following:
-1. **Creates a Log Analytics workspace** for diagnostics and monitoring.
+1. Creates a Log Analytics workspace for diagnostics and monitoring.
-2. **Provisions a Container Apps environment** with Consumption‐based workload profile.
+2. Provisions a Container Apps environment with Consumption‐based workload profile.
-3. **Deploys a Storage account** and **Application Insights** for function host storage and telemetry.
+3. Deploys a Storage account and Application Insights for function host storage and telemetry.
-4. **Deploys the Functions Container app** (kind=`functionapp`) using specified Docker image, runtime, and secrets.
+4. Deploys the Functions Container app (with `kind=functionapp`) using the specified Docker image, runtime, and secrets.
+   - The template uses a quickstart functions docker image.
+You can replace it with your own image that is compatible with Azure Functions host expectations - [Create a function app in a local Linux container](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-container-registry).
-5. **Outputs** the resource ID and fully qualified domain name (FQDN) of your Functions Container App endpoint.
+5. Outputs the resource Id and fully qualified domain name (FQDN) endpoint of your Functions Container App.

 ---

 ## 3. Deployment

-1. **Clone or download** `main.bicep` file from current folder.
+1. Clone or download the `main.bicep` file from the current folder.

-2. Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) and [Bicep CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) installed.
+1. Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) and [Bicep CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) installed.

+1. Ensure the following Resource Providers are registered in your subscription:
+   - Microsoft.App
+   - Microsoft.OperationalInsights
+   - Microsoft.Insights
+   - Microsoft.Storage

-3. Log in and select your target subscription and resource group:
+1. Log in and select your target subscription and resource group:
     ```bash
     SUBSCRIPTION_ID="<your-subscription-id>"
     RESOURCE_GROUP="<your-resource-group-name>"